 Bishop William Hutchinson

-Bishop William W. Hutchinson is a retired Bishop of The United Methodist Church.
+Bishop William W. Hutchinson is a retired Bishop of The United Methodist Church, having served from 2000-2012.

 He was born in Hobbs, New Mexico, a small oilfield town in the southeastern corner of the state.
 He attended the University of Oklahoma where he began as an accounting major.
 Upon accepting the call into ordained ministry, he changed his major and graduated with a BA in Philosophy.
 Bill received his M.Div. from Duke Divinity School.
 He was awarded an honorary Doctor of Divinity from McMurry University in 1987 and from Centenary College in 2003.